Part 2 — Designing Agentic AI Infrastructure

 Overview

-Part 1 established what AI can do.
-Part 2 examines what happens when you give it autonomy.
+Part 1 established what modern AI can do.
+Part 2 examines what changes when AI systems are given goals, tools, memory, and constrained autonomy.

 The shift from generative to agentic AI is not simply a matter of better models.
 It requires a different architecture, a different set of design decisions, and a fundamentally different relationship between human operators and the systems they deploy.
-An agent does not just respond — it plans, acts, evaluates its own results, and adjusts.
+An agentic system does not merely produce a response; it can be designed to plan steps, use tools, observe results, and adjust its next action within boundaries set by humans and organisations.
 That loop changes everything: the failure modes, the cost structure, the governance requirements, and the competitive dynamics of the market building this infrastructure.

 Part 2 maps this shift across four dimensions.
 First, the core architectural question: when does a single agent suffice, and when does a system of agents become necessary?
-Second, the platform landscape: who is building the infrastructure that makes agentic deployment possible, and how are those choices constraining or enabling your options?
-Third, the emerging reality of ambient AI — agents that run continuously rather than on-demand, and the profound implications that follow.
-And fourth, the build-vs-buy decision that every organisation must now make with imperfect information and high stakes.
+Second, the platform landscape: who is building the infrastructure that makes agentic deployment possible, and how do those choices constrain or expand your options?
+Third, the emerging reality of ambient AI — agents that run continuously rather than on demand, and the profound implications that follow.
+And fourth, the build-vs-buy decision that every organisation must make under conditions of uncertainty, rapid platform change, and high operational stakes.

 Chapters in This Part